Homemade Baby Food Recipes

 On the whole, no.

-Ripe, uncooked pears are soft and juicy enought to be easily pureed or mashed for babies of at least 6 months of age, or served as a manageable finger food for older babies.
-They will retain all of their nutrients which may otherwise be lost, to some extent, during cooking.
+Ripe, uncooked pears are soft and juicy enough to be easily pureed or mashed for babies of at least 6 months of age, or served as a manageable finger food for older babies.

 However, cooking pears softens the fruit by breaking down the cell structures, making it a little easier to digest.
-It also destroys one of the allergens that - rarely - causes reactions.

 Therefore, we recommend cooking pears for babies UNDER 6 months of age, or if the pear itself is too firm to serve raw.